 2018: 305

 Current staff provided their gender based on categorizations that have since evolved.
 MDRC has updated its information collection efforts to reflect the gender identity spectrum.
-MDRC employees now have the ability to voluntarily self-identify their gender as: Female, Male, Non-Binary, or Choose Not to Disclose.
+MDRC employees now have the ability to voluntarily disclose the gender in which the staff identifies or select Choose Not to Disclose.

 [1] Applicants provide information on their gender, race, and ethnicity when they are hired to work at MDRC.
 Responding to this request is voluntary, and nearly all current staff members have chosen to provide this information.